High Number of Administrators

 • Reduce the scope of assignment.
 Microsoft Entra ID allows you to assign a role on a specific scope, and you should aim for the smallest scope.
 For example, if the same support technician is in charge of the EMEA region only, you should assign them their role only on the "EMEA" administrative unit.

-If this is not applicable due to the large size of your IT organization, consider increasing the maximum number of allowed accounts in the Indicator of Exposure options.
+If this is not applicable due to the large size of your IT organization, consider increasing the maximum number of allowed accounts in the parameters.

 In particular, Microsoft recommends to limit the number of Global Administrators to less than 5.